pacroy/microk8s-azure-vm/README.md

     You should see the only node of your MicroK8s cluster and it is now ready for your use.

-8. You can see your server ingress public IP address using this command:
+8. You can get your server ingress public IP address using this command:

     ```sh
     echo "IP: $(terraform output -json public_ip | jq -r ".ip_address")"
     ```

+9. Configure your DNS record to point to the IP address accordingly.

 ## Post-installation Recommendations